apache/trafficcontrol/docs/source/api/servers_totals.rst

 Response Structure
 ------------------
 :count: The number of servers of this type configured in this instance of Traffic Ops
-:type:  The name of the type servers herein counted
+:type:  The name of the :term:`Type` servers herein counted

 .. code-block:: http
 	:caption: Response Example